 We would love to hear from you if you have any suggestions for courses you think would be useful to you, your practice and the wider industry.
 Please email learning@artistsunion.scot with any feedback or comments.

-This learning programme is funded through the collective provision of the Learning Fund from Scottish Union Learning, to deliver learning opportunities in the workplace and alternative locations for a variety of sectors.
+SAU's learning programme is funded through the collective provision of the Learning Fund from Scottish Union Learning, to deliver learning opportunities in the workplace and alternative locations for a variety of sectors.
+Scottish Union Learning are funded by the Scottish Government